libretro/docs/docs/guides/install-android.md

 ### Installation via Sideloading
 When referring to Android apps, "sideloading" involves installing APK files on Android devices from sources outside official app stores.
 These APKs can be obtained manually or automatically via apps like Obtainium.

-To sideload successfully, complete these two steps:
+To sideload successfully:
 * The first time you attempt to install an APK via an app (e.g. via any file manager, or Obtainium), enable the [install unknown apps](#install-unknown-apps) permission for it.
+This step is straightforward, and most smartphone users can complete it without consulting the detailed instructions.
 * If Play Protect warnings appear on Android, follow the installation notes for [allowing APK installations blocked by Google Play Protect](#allowing-apk-installations-blocked-by-google-play-protect).
+This step is more complex and should be read carefully to ensure success on all Android devices.

 #### From RetroArch.com Downloads